hbeneke/personal-site/src/content/resume/mnsoft.md

 description: "Developed Big Data analytics applications focused on marketing insights from Twitter and Multiple corporate websites, implementing a proprietary PHP framework for rapid development."
 responsibilities:
     - "Crafted data visualization dashboards to present complex audience metrics."
+    - "Dozens of web applications for different clients and sectors making use of our Symfony-based framework."
 ---